-The reason for its popularity is that it's packed with features.
-There are training plans, social integration and the app has been at the forefront when it comes to collaborations with the likes of Fitbit and Spotify.
+The now Asics-owned app is a popular choice for runners thanks to its clean layout and the fact that it's packed to the rafters with features.
+There are training plans and social integration, and the app has been at the forefront when it comes to collaborations with the likes of Fitbit and Spotify.

 Essential reading: Best GPS running watches